PhilipWinchester/PhilipWinchester.github.io/_posts/2019-06-05-making-the-middle-count.md

 </table>
 </div>

-I have made a program in R with the above details and highlighted goal in mind.
+I have written a program in R with the above details and highlighted goal in mind.
 Lets break this program down and comment on some of the results.

 ```r
 #Adding number of interesting players